bbbjames/BoBar/README.md

 ## License

-[Specify your license here - e.g., MIT, GPL, etc.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

-Developed by [Your Name/Team]
+Developed by bbbjames

 ## Support